LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/BotGroups&OtherTechniques/knowledge-bases.md

     <img class="fancyimage" style="width:350px" src="img/ConvoBuilder/advtutorial/kb_integration_preview.png">

     Knowledge bases are optimized to handle frequently asked questions and other static content that you want to provide for your users.
 By including them intelligently in your conversation designs, you can round out the bot experience to answer questions and ensure your users will be happy to return to your automation.

+### What's next?

+Continue on to the [next tutorial](tutorials-guides-bot-groups-other-techniques-meta-intents.html) in the series.